 To start short selling using CFDs, follow these simple steps:

-- Open an IG trading account: it only takes a few minutes to open an account, and you’ll get access to our award-winning trading platform for desktop and mobile
+- Open an IG trading account: and you’ll get access to our award-winning trading platform for desktop and mobile

 - Find an opportunity: we offer various tools, including the IG market screener, to help you find what you’re looking for